Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Methodology

 \subsubsection{Muscularis Propria}

 The baseline model's methodology to successfully segment the muscularis propria consisted of utilizing Calretinin-stained WSI of the colon cross-sections and deploying a colour-based k-means clustering algorithm to segment the colon section{~ \cite{b14}}.
 Additionally, a CNN-based algorithm that was pretrained on ImageNet-1k was also utilized to segment the muscularis propria layer { \cite{b13,b14}}, using tiles with dimensions of 256$\times$256 pixels.
 Postprocessing techniques were also applied, which included morphological smoothing{~ \cite{b19}}.
-The segmentation performance was evaluated utilizing the Dice coefficient, PIR, in addition to precision and recall.